sangeethnandakumar/Template-Serilog/README.md

 Log.CloseAndFlush();
 ```
 ### Logs
-This configuration gives clear and proper logging configuration.
+This configuration gives clear and proper log output.
 The output generated file will look like this with the above configured "appsettings.json" configuration
 ```text
 2020-07-31 15:38:26.562 +05:30 [VRB] Verbose
 2020-07-31 15:38:26.570 +05:30 [DBG] Debug